-And then this guy jumps off the sidewalk and begins to walk with us.
+And then this guy jumped off the sidewalk and began to walk with us.

 It was hard to tell what his colorful costume was…I first thought maybe something Garifuna, then maybe a Mayan warrior, or Kukulkan, the Plumed Serpent.
 I’m not really sure, it didn’t occur to me to ask during our conversation.
 The conversation began like this:

 “Hey mon, I see that you are walking and sweating out what you done last night!”

 Apparently he is familiar with what is normal on a cruise ship.
 Not missing a beat, I replied: